Armed Forces of El Salvador: Foundation and early history

+El Salvador inherited from the Spanish period the unequal distribution of land, granted to select individuals by the crown.
+The landed oligarchy kept this structure in place into the 20th century with the help of the Salvadoran military.
+In 1833, a rural rebellion led by Anastasio Aquino, an Indigenous leader, was put down by the oligarchy using hired forces.
+The military became institutionalized and separate from the oligarchy, and soldiers may have been nominally employed by the governing body.
+However, if not given their pay, the soldiers would supplement their income as mercenaries and militia for local politicians and landowners.
+The widespread cultivation of coffee began in El Salvador in the middle of the century, and the period from roughly 1871 to 1927 is known as the start of the coffee republic.
+The coffee elite provided the majority of government revenue and had domination over the state and its military.

+In 1871, Santiago González seized power by military coup.
+General Carlos Ezeta did the same in 1890, General Rafael Antonio Gutiérrez in 1894, and General Tomás Regalado in 1898.
+However, these changes in power were fought between networks of rival landowners (coffee barons) and politicians under their patronage rather than between official military and government forces.
+The military suppressed opposition to the coffee oligarchy, and the oligarchy supported the professionalization of the military.
+In the early 1890s, President Carlos Ezeta opened a military hospital in San Salvador and a non-commissioned officer school.
+Besides a war with Guatemala in 1906, the military's focus was on internal security.
+In 1912 the National Guard (Guardia Nacional, GN) was established to provide security at coffee estates.
+Around that time, President Manuel Enrique Araujo created a general staff, education corps, and army reserve system, and in 1922 the Salvadoran Air Force was established.

 La Matanza

-Military operations in El Salvador continued in a similar way until the early 20th century.
+In 1903 General Tomás Regalada presided over a peaceful transition of power to his selected successor, Pedro José Escalón, and politics remained relatively stable until the early 1930s.
 During the Great Depression, coffee prices fell, the wages of indigenous Salvadoran workers were cut and unemployment was widespread.
 For three days in 1932, the indigenous workers rebelled.
 President General Maximiliano Hernández Martínez responded with force.
 Under his command, the national army proper, slaughtered up to 40,000 peasants.

 Palm Sunday coup

 Twelve years of autocratic rule followed.
 Martínez withheld democratic and civil rights.
 On 2 March 1944, a Palm Sunday, the landowners, intellectuals, students and also some sections of the Salvadoran armed forces rebelled.
 The First Infantry Regiment and the Second Artillery Regiment of San Salvador joined the rebels as did the Garrison of Santa Ana.
 Santa Ana was bombed from the air.
 The rebellion was put down by the remaining loyal sections of the military.
 Reprisals of torture and execution of those who had joined the rebellion followed.
 Martial law was put in place.
 However, in May 1944, non-violent protest leading to a general strike caused Martínez to fall from power.